Comstock, Texas – On the Pecos Trail

 Though Comstock, Texas area is still called home to several hundred people, it looks pretty "ghost towny."
 Kathy Weiser-Alexander.

-Though Comstock, Texas area is still called home to several hundred people,
+Though Comstock, Texas, is still home to several hundred people,

-The original townsite was built just east of the current location but was later moved to use water from a nearby natural lake.
-Today, the water supply of the lake is only intermittent.
+The original townsite was built just east of the current location, but was later moved to take advantage of water from a nearby natural lake.
+Today, the lake’s water supply is only intermittent.

-In the late 1890s, Comstock became known as a lawless place when a minor outlaw named Bud Newman was living in the area.
+In the late 1890s, Comstock became known as a lawless place when a minor outlaw named Bud Newman lived there.
 In December 1895, Newman, who was working in the stock business, killed a man named Shepard Baker in a shoot-out near Kelly’s Saloon.

 Train Robbery